 The oval-shaped eggs of the lazuli bunting are a plain pale blue-white or green-blue color, and 1-6 eggs may be laid per brood.
 One mated pair of birds may raise 2-3 broods per year.

 The female incubates the eggs for 11-12 days, and after hatching, both parents feed the chicks for an additional 10-13 days until they are ready to leave the nest.

 Where ranges of the two closely related species overlap, lazuli buntings will hybridize with indigo buntings.

-These birds will readily come to backyard feeders that offer birdseed, especially white proso millet or sunflower seed chips.
-Ground feeding stations, large hopper feeders or low platform feeders will be the most attractive, particularly for migrating flocks, and they will readily visit bird baths as well.
+These birds readily come to feeding areas that offer birdseed, especially white proso millet or sunflower seed chips.
+Ground feeding stations, large hopper feeders, or low platform feeders will be the most attractive, particularly for migrating flocks, and lazuli buntings visit bird baths as well.

 How to Find This Bird

 Lazuli buntings are not too difficult to find within their range, but because they can be somewhat solitary in spring and summer, sightings may be less common.
 Watching for these birds later in the season when they begin to flock with other birds can make it easier to find them, or watch for them to visit feeding stations where their favorite foods are offered.

 Explore More Species in This Family